aSp3cTx/simple-port-scanner/README.md

 # PS:
 The Program Is Printing Only Open Ports, That's Mean If The Target Has Not Any Open The Ports, You Will Not See Anything.<br>
-thx for [5uicide](https://github.com/5uicidE) for helping me improve the code :D.
+also, thx for [5uicide](https://github.com/5uicidE) for helping me improve the code :D.